 A psycho-educational assessment is not required for a student to enroll at The Reading Foundation.
 The In-depth Learning Assessment of potential students provides us with all necessary data required to determine each student’s program needs.
 Get in touch with us via email or phone us at 403-244-9527 or toll-free in Canada at 1-800-605-9272.
 We can answer your questions and schedule a psycho-educational assessment.

-Morning sessions begin on the hour.
-Afternoon sessions begin on the half hour.
 We recommend booking well in advance for Friday afternoons, school holidays (including summer break), school professional development days and Saturdays.

 Please contact your local Reading Foundation office for current rates.